Machine learning memory kernels as closure for non-Markovian stochastic processes: Introduction

-In the present work, we adopt a three layer MPL with a single input and a single output function.
-The hidden layer has an arbitrary number of neurons $N_n$, determining the degree of accuracy of the memory kernel approximation.
-The universal approximation theorem guarantees that such a structure of the network is able to approximate any continuous function defined on a compact subset of $\mathbb{R}^d$~\cite{Hornik1989,Hornik1991}.
-Initialization of the MPLs is obtained providing Gaussian distributed random numbers to the weights, and zeros to the bias.
+We adopt a three-layer MLP with a single input and a single output function.
+The hidden layer has an arbitrary number of neurons, $N_n$, determining the degree of accuracy of the memory kernel approximation.
+The universal approximation theorem guarantees that such a structure of the network is able to approximate any continuous function defined on a compact subset of $\mathbb{R}^d$\cite{Hornik1989,Hornik1991}.
+Initialization of the MLPs is achieved by providing Gaussian distributed random numbers to the weights and zeros of the biases.
 Moreover, no bias is added at the output layer.
-As regards the activation functions, in the hidden layer we adopt $\sigma(z)=\int_{0}^{t} h (t-\tau) e^{z (\tau)} d \tau$, with $h(t)$ being known a priori, while we employ $\sigma(z)= z$ at the output layer.
-The learning algorithm adopted is the resilient back-propagation algorithm (Rprop)~\cite{Riedmiller1994}, which can be synthesized as follows:
+Regarding the activation function, in the hidden layer we adopt $\phi(z)=\int_{0}^{t} h (t-\tau) e^{z (\tau)} d \tau$, with $h(t)$ being known a priori, while at the output layer we employ $\phi(z)= z$.